SignalK/nmea0183-signalk/README.md

     a.
 Parser output (via whatever method) is always a full spec-compatible Signal K JSON object

     b.
-If the parser receives conflicting input (e.g. a new version of a GLL sentence) the conflict is automatically resolved using the timestamps.
+If the parser receives conflicting input (e.g. a new version of a GLL sentence) the conflict is automatically resolved using the timestamps (see [SignalK/signalk-merge](https://github.com/signalk/signalk-merge) for more on merging).

 TODO